MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 -   [How to choose Azure Machine Learning algorithms for clustering, classification, or regression](https://docs.microsoft.com/azure/,machine-learning/machine-learning-algorithm-choice/)

-## How to Configure a Boosted Tree Model
+## How to configure **Two-Class Boosted Decision Tree**

-This module creates a classification model, which is a supervised learning method.
-Therefore, your training data must be a *tagged dataset* that includes a label column with a value for all rows.
+This module creates an untrained classification model.
+Because classification is a supervised learning method, to train the model, you need a *tagged dataset* that includes a label column with a value for all rows.

-You can train this type of using either the [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md) modules.
+You can train this type of model by using either the [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md) modules.

 1. In Azure Machine Learning Studio, add the **Boosted Decision Tree** module to your experiment.